iamakanksha/SqlIndexHintBundle/README.md

 # USE INDEX and FORCE INDEX using Doctrine MySql

 Doctrine SqlWalker extension to apply USE INDEX and FORCE INDEX hints using DQL on top of MySql.
+Works on Query.
-Works with both createQuery and createQueryBuilder.
+As per parent repository, it may also work with both createQuery and createQueryBuilder.
 You can set different index hints per DQL table aliases.

 ## Getting Started